ehn-dcc-development/hcert-kotlin/README.md

 ## Changelog

 Version 0.3.0:
+ - Rename the previous `CborService` to `CwtService`, as the new name matches the implementation more closely
  - Bugfix: Compression with ZLIB is in fact not optional when decoding QR codes

 Version 0.2.2: